FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/install-dist.md

 ### Using Node.js

 ---
-Add the desired version of FACT-Finder Web Components as a dependency to your `package.json`.
+Add the desired version of FactFinder Web Components as a dependency to your `package.json`.

 ```json
 {